harshjain2/druid/docs/content/tutorials/quickstart.md

 ## Clustered setup

 This quickstart sets you up with all services running on a single machine.
-The next step is learn about [how to load streaming data](../tutorials/streaming.html) into Druid.
+The next step is to learn about [how to load streaming data](../tutorials/streaming.html) into Druid.